Three brand-new Warren City firefighters save one of their own

 “He was still unconscious in the emergency room,” Trimmer recalled.
 “Ronnie and I walked out in the hall to talk to other firefighters and a nurse came running out to tell us he was awake and wanted to talk to us.
 I couldn’t believe it.
 I was just shocked, and so happy and so amazed.”

-Officials are not releasing the name of the firefighter yet but say he is now stable and expected to make a full recovery.
+Officials are not releasing the name of the firefighter yet but say he is now stable.

-“We are just so unbelievably happy that he is going to be OK and that this unfolded right in front of our eyes,” Trimmer said.
+“It unfolded right in front of our eyes,” Trimmer said.
 “And it’s so great that Warren police and all the firefighters came together to help one of our own.
 It’s really amazing.”